-The general Bayesian statistical framework proposed by Beck and Katafygiotis [1] provides a rigorous mathematical means to address the model updating problem under uncertainty.
+The general Bayesian statistical framework proposed by Beck and Katafygiotis [1] provides a rigorous mathematical means to address the model updating problem with uncertainty.
 Based on this framework, there have been a lot of works for various applications, such as parameter estimation [2-7], model selection [8,9], damage identification [10-12], and robust uncertainty propagation [13,14], among which the parameter estimation application serving as the foundation of other applications has kept the overwhelming attention.
-The Bayesian parameter inference is accomplished by embedding a parameterized probabilistic model to describe the discrepancy between model predictions and measurements.
-Then the formulation for the posterior distribution of the structural and prediction error model parameters is provided as a product of the likelihood function and the prior distribution of the model parameters, the likelihood function is usually built based on a relation function between model predictions and measurements by defining a probabilistic structure of the prediction error.
+The Bayesian framework embeds a probabilistic model in the Bayesian approach, where the model is parameterized by a parameter set to describe the model uncertainty along with the discrepancy between model predictions and measurements, and the Bayesian approach provides the formulation of the posterior distribution of the parameter set by multiplying a likelihood function with its prior distribution.
+To estimate the posterior distribution of the model parameters, the likelihood function is usually built based on a relation function between model predictions and measurements by defining a probabilistic structure of the prediction error.
 For industrial applications, the parameter estimation results from different measurements show distinct variations.
 The variation usually arises from load uncertainty, model error, measurement noise, and changing environmental/operational conditions [15-17].
 Variations in the parameters of a model introduced to simulate a population of identically manufactured structures are also obtained due to manufacturing variabilities [18,19].
 Therefore, it is important to describe these variations.
 The hierarchical Bayesian modeling framework (HBM) [20-26] has been proposed to quantify the uncertainty in the model parameters and prediction errors due to the aforementioned variabilities.
 The core of HBM is using a parameterized prior distribution of model parameters by introducing an extra layer involving hyper parameters to describe the variation of model parameters.